lethib/my_patients/LOGBOOK.md

 - Implemented UX for saving a patient (Part 2).
 - Added support for first name and last name for patients.
 - Added functionality to save a patient that already exists.

-## 06/09/2025

-- Started implementing the UX to save a patient (Part 1).

 ## 09/09/2025